-Section 213.002 of the Texas Local Government Code authorizes the City to adopt a comprehensive plan for the long-range development of the City.
-While Round Rock 2030 guides development in the City of Round Rock, it is not the only plan adopted by the City that does so, nor does the Texas Local Government Code limit the ability of a municipality to prepare other plans.
+Section 213.002 of the Texas Local Government Code authorizes the city to adopt a comprehensive plan for the long-range development of the city.
+While Round Rock 2030 guides development in the City of Round Rock, it is not the only plan adopted by the city that does so, nor does the Texas Local Government Code limit the ability of a municipality to prepare other plans.
 The following plans will be adopted as addenda to Round Rock 2030 to ensure coordination of all planning efforts:

-Parks and Recreation Master Plan: Playbook 2030: Building a Connected Community (adopted August 23, 2018) The parks and recreation planning process allows the citizens of Round Rock to determine their preferred park and recreation priorities.
-The Parks and Recreation Master Plan identifies deficiencies in the existing parks system, looks at potential growth of the City over the next five-to-ten years to assess where additional facilities will be needed, guides the acquisition of land to meet current and future open space needs, prioritizes recommendations so the most significant deficiencies are addressed as quickly as possible, and guides City leaders in determining where and how parks and recreation funding should be allocated over the next five years.
+Parks and Recreation Master Plan: Playbook 2030: Building a Connected Community (adopted 2018) The parks and recreation planning process allows the citizens of Round Rock to determine their preferred park and recreation priorities.
+The Parks and Recreation Master Plan identifies deficiencies in the existing parks system, looks at potential growth of the city over the next five-to-ten years to assess where additional facilities will be needed, guides the acquisition of land to meet current and future open space needs, prioritizes recommendations so the most significant deficiencies are addressed as quickly as possible, and guides city leaders in determining where and how parks and recreation funding should be allocated over the next five years.

-Transportation Master Plan (updated adopted October 12, 2017)
+Transportation Master Plan (update adopted 2017)